javascript-obfuscator/javascript-obfuscator/README.md

 ### `identifiersPrefix`
 Type: `string` Default: `''`

-Sets prefix for all generated identifiers.
+Sets prefix for all global generated identifiers.

 Use this option when you want to obfuscate multiple files.
-This option helps to avoid conflicts between identifiers of these files.
+This option helps to avoid conflicts between global identifiers of these files.
 Prefix should be different for every file.

 ### `log`
 Type: `boolean` Default: `false`